“Healthy” whole grains: What the evidence really shows

 Studies about whole grains seem to receive more than their fair share of media coverage these days.
 One such study to make recent international news headlines was a series of systematic reviews and meta-analyses exploring the health effects of different types of carbohydrate, which was published in The Lancet early in 2019.

-After analyzing 185 observational studies and 58 clinical trials, researchers concluded that eating more whole grains and fiber might be an effective strategy for preventing obesity, heart disease, diabetes, cancer, and reducing risk of early death.3 Headlines even blared that people would live longer if they ate more healthy grains and that the findings “were a blow to fashionable low-carb diets.”
+After analyzing 185 observational studies and 58 clinical trials, researchers concluded that eating more whole grains and fiber might be an effective strategy for preventing obesity, heart disease, diabetes, cancer, and reducing risk of early death.5 Headlines also suggested that people would live longer if they ate more healthy grains and that the findings “were a blow to fashionable low-carb diets.”

 We wrote about that study when it came out, noting that it was not comparing diets with whole grains to low-carb diets, but rather to diets full of highly-refined grains.
 (And we addressed the erroneous myth that low-carb diets are low-fiber diets.
 They are not!)

-Importantly, the claims made for whole grains’ beneficial health effects are largely based on epidemiological or observational studies — the kind of evidence that isn’t considered strong to start with.
-Especially in nutrition, this type of research can’t be relied upon to draw conclusions due to bias, research methods and other factors, as Stanford professor John Ioannidis has repeatedly pointed out:
+Importantly, the claims made for whole grains’ beneficial health effects are largely based on epidemiological or observational studies.
+This kind of evidence has a hard time proving cause and effect relationships.
+Especially in nutrition, it can rarely be relied upon to draw any firm conclusions due to bias, research methods and other factors, as Stanford professor John Ioannidis has repeatedly pointed out:

-Epidemiological studies rely on self-reporting and the notoriously inaccurate food-frequency questionnaire, in which people are asked to recall how many times they ate certain foods within a specific period of time — essentially an impossible task for almost anyone.4
+Epidemiological studies rely on self-reporting and the notoriously inaccurate food-frequency questionnaire, in which people are asked to recall how many times they ate certain foods within a specific period of time — an extremely difficult task for most people.6

 Additionally, since the studies are observational, they cannot claim that eating more whole grains actually causes people to have greater weight loss, health improvements or decreased risk of disease or death; they can just say that they observed a correlation.
 Remember the oft-said phrase “correlation is not causation”?
 Such studies cannot prove anything.
 Learn more about observational vs. experimental studies: